Patrick M. Shanahan said his first trip as acting defense secretary was timely and has given him a lot to chew on moving forward.

 In a session with reporters traveling with him, the acting secretary also spoke about the president’s emergency declaration.

-The trip took him to Afghanistan, Iraq, Belgium and Germany.
-He met with American service members in Afghanistan and Iraq, and attended a NATO meeting of defense ministers in Brussels.
-Shanahan ended his trip at the Munich Security Conference, where he also participated in a meeting of the coalition to defeat the Islamic State of Iraq and Syria.
+The trip took him to Afghanistan, Iraq, Poland, Belgium and Germany.
+He met with American service members in Afghanistan and Iraq, and participated in a meeting centered on the Middle East in Poland.
+He then went on for a NATO meeting of defense ministers in Brussels and ended at the Munich Security Conference where he also participated in a coalition to defeat the Islamic State of Iraq and Syria meeting.

 He also met with Afghan President Ashraf Ghani and Ambassador Zalmay Khalilzad, Special Representative for Afghanistan Reconciliation.
 They gave him a better sense of some of the peace dynamics.